 English

-This is mainstream English, which will be taken by most students at Years 11 and 12.
+This mainstream English subject is generally studied by most Years 11 and 12 students.
 Students study a range of texts, which they respond to creatively, analytically and comparatively.
 Students also study how media texts persuade and they deliver an oral presentation on a current issue.

 English Language